-- Fit the toothed locking bar and ring from the driving end and check
+- Fit the toothed locking bar and ring from the driving end.
+Check

 - Pinwheel rotor installation

-- Check the fit of the two rotor bearings into their mountings.
-Ease their mountings.
+- Check that the two rotor bearings can be inserted easily into their mountings.
 Ease any scrapes or nicks around the bearing, or on the right-hand side.
 Remove the bearings.

-Check that the right-hand counter reversing gear is still in its detent position.
-Rotate the gears so that the timing marks on their V-notches in the fronts of the sub-frame plates (see illustration
+Check that the right-hand gear in the counter reversing assembly is still in its detent position.
+Rotate the gears so that the timing V-notches in the fronts of the sub-frame plates (see illustration

 - Set the handle in its stop and the rotor setting rings to zero

-- Hold the rotor with the setting levers slightly rearward of top.
+- Hold the rotor with the setting levers one place rearward of top.
 Assemble the right-hand side plate to the rotor so that the rotor locking ring engages with the slot in the large pin at the top rear dowels.
 Fasten with 2 screws M4x14, firm up but do not fully tighten.

 - Lift the rotor clear of the driving gear and turn it until the in rotor end disc.
 Engage the driving gears and insert the right-hand

-- Engage the gears on the left-hand side, check the timing and correct as necessary, then insert the bearing.
+- Engage the gears on the left-hand side.
+Check the timing marks, correct as necessary, then insert the bearing.